dfm/ml-class/README.md

 While this file should be readable as plain text, it can be seen rendered properly
 at: <https://github.com/dfm/ml-class/blob/master/README.md>.

+I implemented all the requirements in Python instead of LUSH since it is what I feel comfortable with and what I use daily in my own research.
+The code requires NumPy to be installed on the system and it also needs SciPy (but only for the direct solution to the linear system).

 ## Implementation

 The Perceptron, LinearRegression and LogisticRegression algorithms are implemented